Chart Color Schemes

 Geraldton - North lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Geraldton - North's population is 9,689 as of November 2025.
-This figure shows an increase of 1,143 people since the 2021 Census, which recorded a population of 8,546.
-The growth is inferred from the ABS estimated resident population of 9,646 in June 2024 and 56 validated new addresses since the Census date.
+Geraldton - North's population was around 9,689 as of November 2025.
+This figure reflects an increase of 1,143 people since the 2021 Census, which reported a population of 8,546.
+The change is inferred from the estimated resident population of 9,646 in June 2024 and an additional 56 validated new addresses since the Census date.
 This results in a density ratio of 67 persons per square kilometer.
-Geraldton - North's 13.4% growth since the 2021 census exceeds the SA3 area (7.5%) and the SA4 region, indicating it is a growth leader.
-Interstate migration contributed approximately 57.8% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+Geraldton - North's growth rate of 13.4% since the 2021 census exceeded both the SA3 area (7.5%) and the SA4 region, marking it as a growth leader.
+Interstate migration contributed approximately 57.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023 based on 2022 data).
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimates, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
 Nationally, non-metropolitan areas are projected to have above median population growth.
-Geraldton - North is expected to grow by 1,895 persons to 2041, reflecting a total increase of 19.1% over the 17 years.
+Geraldton - North is expected to grow by 1,895 persons to 2041, reflecting an increase of 19.1% in total over the 17 years.

 Frequently Asked Questions - Population